 This area is currently occupied by commercial/employment units that are generally in a poor condition.
-This is partly due to the site having historically flooded and a subsequent lack of investment in the properties that has occurred.
 The area is in need of regeneration and this can only be achieved through a mixed use scheme as commercial development alone will not create sufficient funds to carry out the necessary regeneration, relocation of industrial units, contaminated land remediation and flood risk mitigation.

 The site is located in a highly sustainable town centre location and presents an opportunity to create an improved urban structure which will create a more attractive access for pedestrians and cyclists and reduce the impact of car transport.
 The area could be developed to provide residential and employment opportunities, both of which are needed in the town, and other community uses such as health facilities.
-This site is an opportunity to provide these uses within the existing urban area (and therefore not involving a development on the sensitive landscape areas, subject to National Park designation, that surround the town) and to improve an area of Lewes town that is currently under utilised and somewhat rundown.
-Yes Not applicable Flood R the proposed uses in the "water compatible" or "less vulnerable" isk Vulnerability Classifications as presented in Table 2 of the NPPF cal Guidance Yes List the proposed uses in these classifications: Lewes: North Street/Eastgate Less vulnerable: retail, offices, A2 List the proposed uses not in these classifications: No Lewes: North Street/Eastgate More vulnerable: residential, hotel, A3/A4/A5, health (D1), leisure (D2) 4c Is the e development in the "highly vulnerable" classification"?
-No Lewes: North Street/Eastgate Proceed to question 4d the more sensitive development use types be directed to parts of where the risks are lower for both occupiers and the premises Not entirely It is expected that through the proposed strategic planning policy and masterplanning the more vulnerable uses will, wherever possible, be directed away from the source of flooding and closer to the outer edges of Flood Zone 3.
+This site is an opportunity to provide these uses within the existing urban area and to improve an area of Lewes town that is currently under utilised and somewhat rundown.

+Yes Not applicable Flood R the proposed uses in the "water compatible" or "less vulnerable" isk Vulnerability Classifications as presented in Table 2 of the NPPF al Guidance Yes List the proposed uses in these classifications: Lewes: North Street/Eastgate Less vulnerable: retail, offices, A2 List the proposed uses not in these classifications: No Lewes: North Street/Eastgate More vulnerable: residential, hotel, A3/A4/A5, health (D1), leisure (D2) 4c Is the development in the "highly vulnerable" classification"?
+No Lewes: North Street/Eastgate Proceed to question 4d the more sensitive development use types be directed to parts of where the risks are lower for both occupiers and the premises yes Not entirely It is expected that through the strategic planning policy and masterplanning the more vulnerable uses will be directed away from the source of flooding and closer to the outer edges of Flood Zone 3.
 In general the most sensitive uses on the site should be located in areas of lower risk, if such locations can be identified.
 However as the majority of the site is within Flood Zone 3 it will not be possible to accommodate all the more vulnerable uses away from the source of flooding.
 Site specific locations for the "more vulnerable" uses will be determined at the masterplanning/planning application stage and then subject to a site specific flood risk assessment.
 The Lewes District Strategic Flood Risk Assessment included a Level 2 SFRA for the North Street area of the town.
 The SFRA identified the flood risks, including depth, rate of onset, velocity and the residual risk to people and property for the existing situation and for the situation if the whole area was protected to a standard which would prevent flooding including the impact of climate change.
 The analysis shows there is a small increase in flood risk upstream of the site when the whole area is protected and the Site Specific Flood Risk Assessment will need to show how these increased flood risks will be mitigated so that there is no adverse impact on adjacent properties and preferably some improvement.

-A Site Specific Flood Risk Assessment must be carried out in order to demonstrate that the development will manage the flood risk on the site and not worsen, and where possible reduce, the flood risk elsewhere.
+A Site Specific Flood Risk Assessment must be carried out in order to demonstrate that the development will manage the flood risk on the site and not worsen the flood risk elsewhere and that where possible it will reduce flood risk elsewhere.